apache/paimon/docs/content/maintenance/manage-privileges.md

 ## Enable Privileges

 Paimon currently only supports file-based privilege system.
-Only catalogs with `'metastore' = 'filesystem'` (the default value) support such privilege system.
+Only catalogs with `'metastore' = 'filesystem'` (the default value) or `'metastore' = 'hive'` support such privilege system.

-To enable the privilege system on a filesystem catalog, do the following steps.
+To enable the privilege system on a filesystem / Hive catalog, do the following steps.

 {{< tabs "enable-privileges" >}}